-Soldier arrested after shoving Black man, saying he’s 'in the wrong neighborhood’ in viral video
+Soldier arrested after shoving Black man, saying he’s ‘in the wrong neighborhood’ in viral video

 “I’m about to do something to you,” Pentland says.

-The sheriff’s department said that Pentland pushed the man again after the video ended, knocking a phone from the young man’s hand as he took pictures of the home.
+The sheriff’s department said Pentland pushed the man again after the video ended, knocking a phone from the man’s hand as he took pictures of the home.

-Pentland told officers who responded to a “physical dispute” that he pushed the man “in fear for his safety and the safety of his wife,” according to the incident report.
+Pentland told officers who had responded to a “physical dispute” that he pushed the man “in fear for his safety and the safety of his wife,” according to the incident report.

-Deputies were told that the man approached “several neighbors in a threatening manner” and that someone asked Pentland to “intervene,” the agency said in a statement.
+Deputies were told that the man approached “several neighbors in a threatening manner” and that someone had asked Pentland to “intervene,” the agency said in a statement.

-The sheriff’s office also released two other, largely redacted incident reports from April 8 and 10 — one of them for “simple assault” — that they said involved the young man.
+The sheriff’s office also released two other, largely redacted incident reports from April 8 and 10 — one of them for “simple assault” — that it said involved the young man.
+The incidents were reported on the same street where the sheriff’s department responded Monday.

 But authorities sought to focus Wednesday on Pentland.